 I was a bit of a tomboy when I was a kid.
 I guess you could say I was pretty balanced actually.
 I loved pretty dresses and shoes, but I also knew the value of a t-shirt and worn jeans and didn’t mind getting dirty playing outside.
 Those qualities still pretty much hold true today as well.

 When I was a wee girl though, I like to think I did my fair share of tromping around the foothills of the Appalachian Mountains in southern Ohio.
 I have the scars of a childhood of playing outside whenever possible.
-I have the memories of scrapes and carefully pulling off ticks as well as getting bitten and stung by various insects.
+I have the memories of scrapes and carefully pulling off ticks as well as getting stung by various insects.
 And, it was no big deal.
 Even with the ticks, it was all “pull it all out, you’ll be fine”.
 Now, it seems inevitable you’ll get Lyme disease.

 So, even with all that lovely nature and coming across snakes and getting lost in the mountains, I loved being outdoors and immersing myself into Mother Nature’s realm.